tharun-extinct/Edge_Optimizer/DESIGN.md

   Temperature: 68.0°C
 ```

-### Sample Output (Not HP OMEN)
+### Sample Output (Not HP OMEN/Victus)
 ```
 Edge Optimizer - Max Fan Control
 =================================

-✗ Failed to initialize HP OMEN driver: NativeRpcClient.dll not found or failed to load
+✗ Failed to initialize HP driver: NativeRpcClient.dll not found or failed to load
 Troubleshooting:
-  1. Ensure you are running on an HP OMEN system
+  1. Ensure you are running on an HP OMEN or HP Victus system
+  2. Install HP OMEN Gaming Hub (available from Microsoft Store or HP website)
-  2. Install HP OMEN Command Center
+  3. For older systems: Install HP OMEN Command Center
-  3. Run this program with administrator privileges
+  4. Run this program with administrator privileges

+Note: HP Victus laptops use the OMEN Gaming Hub for thermal management.
 ```

 ## Safety Policy